vaiseys/dav-course/homework/chapter_08-09.md

 ### Question 6

 Now, we are going to shuffle.
 We are going to examine what proportion we would expect if a home win was equally likely as any other result.
 This one is a bit more interesting than the examples in the chapter because there are 3 choices instead of 2.
 Below, you will find some code that simulates our dataset, reshuffled, 1000 times.
 Here, however, we assume that an away-win, a draw, and a home-win have equal probability.
 Run the script and plot the resulting proportions as a histogram.
+Hint: `sampled_proportions` will be stored as a _value_ in your environment.
+You may have to convert it to a data frame to plot as a histogram.

 ```r